yandex-cloud/cq-source-yc/CONTRIBUTING.md

 ## Provide contributions

 If you have already adopted terms and conditions of the CLA, you are able to provide your contributions.
-When you submit your pull request, please add the following information into it:
+When you submit your pull request, please add the following information into it (in a separate comment):

 ```
 I hereby agree to the terms of the CLA available at: [link].